 Together, they give you a repetitive pattern, where no two stones or rocks are the same.
-Each will have a unique colour, shape and texture.
+Each will have a unique color, shape, and texture.

 Single them out, or use in a group.
 Change the depth of field to get unique results.
 You can’t go wrong.

 When I was a kid, I collected minerals that came with a magazine every month.
-They have fantastic crystalised elements that you can use as macro photography ideas.
+They have fantastic crystalized elements that you can use as macro photography ideas.

 16. Fruits and Vegetables